-As can be seen in the chart below, the majority of revenue comes from U.S. Department of Housing and Urban Development ("HUD") entitlements (approximately 80%).
+As can be seen in the chart below, the majority of revenue comes from U.S. Department of Housing and Urban Development ("HUD") entitlements (approximately 85%).

-The HUD entitlement funds are awarded to the City of Albany and ACDA is then contracted by the City to administer them.
+HUD entitlement funds are awarded to the City of Albany and ACDA is then contracted by the City to administer them.

 ACDA was awarded a Lead Hazard Reduction Demonstration Grant in the amount of \$3 million for the three year period from November 2016 through November 2019.
+The grant period was extended for one year to November 2020.
 During 2018 Lead grant revenue represented approximately 13% of overall revenue.
-This is similar to 2017 where the Lead grant revenue represented approximately 12% of overall revenue.
-New for 2018 is the New York State grant revenue which relates to a \$300,000 grant that got under way during 2018 for a housing program as further described below.
+For 2019, the Lead grant represented approximately 10% of overall revenue.
+In 2018, a \$300,000 NYS Grant got under way for a housing program as further described below.
+Approximately \$83,000 was expended for both 2018 and 2019 from this grant.

 ACDA operates based on HUD's National Program Objectives.
 Funding decisions are determined through a process which involves public participation.
 Included in this process is the submittal of a publicly reviewed Consolidated Plan every 5 years that states broad goals and objectives.
-ACDA's current Consolidated Plan is through 2020.
+ACDA's current Consolidated Plan pertaining to 2019 runs through 2020.
+ACDA has submitted the 5 year plan to run from 2021 through 2024.
 Each year an Annual Plan, also subject to public review and comment, is developed and adopted as based on the Consolidated Plan.
 Any significant changes are required to go through a public review and amendment process.